bloock/bloock-sdk-py/README.md

 try:
     proof = client.getProof(records)
-    # verifyProof optional network parameter must be set to Network.BLOOCK_CHAIN when working with test api keys:
+    # verifyProof's optional network parameter must be set to Network.BLOOCK_CHAIN when working with test api keys:
     timestamp = client.verifyProof(proof)
     print('When were our records sent to blockchain? : {}'.format(0<timestamp))
     # one can also use the following function: